top of page

 Thomas Jefferson

-From his wife, Martha, who died at 33, to Maria Cosway, the married woman he met in Paris, to the enslaved Sally Hemings, Jefferson’s personal life appears less like an American icon
+From his wife, Martha, who died at 33, to Maria Cosway, the married woman he met in Paris, to the enslaved Sally Hemings, Jefferson’s personal life appears less like an American icon and more like a flawed man.

 Was the United States Justified in Using the Atomic Bomb during World War II?